QuotaGuard and Bubble.io Integration Guide

 Create a simple AWS Lambda, Google Cloud Function, or Cloudflare Worker that:

-- Receives requests from your Bubble app
+- Receives requests from your Bubble app via the API Connector

 - Forwards them through QuotaGuard to the target API